coopdevs/ciutat_oberta/presentation.md

 ### Diverse local business models

-Explore possibilities in parallel
+Instances explore possibilities in parallel

-There won't be a "one size fits all"
+Will there be a *one size fits all*?